 5. Saving Money

-13 Perks to staying On Site at a Walt Disney World Resort
+12 Perks to Staying On Site at a Walt Disney World Resort

-Disney has free bus, skyliner, and monorail transportation from each of their resorts to every park and also all the other resorts.
+Disney has free bus, Disney Skyliner, and monorail transportation from each of the Disney resorts to every park and also all the other resorts.
 This makes getting from your hotel to anywhere on the Disney property free and easy.
 It isn’t always the fastest, but it is always available and costs you nothing.

 photo credit Alexis Lariscy